epfl-dlab/quotebank-toolkit/README.md

 	- mentioning the speaker to which they are attributed (self-quotations) by joining Quotebank with `self_quotations_filtered`
 - speaker disambiguation by joining Quotebank with `data/quotebank_disambiguation_mapping`.
 Due to the size of the dataset, speaker disambiguation is performed using lightweight heuristics [2].

+Note that the proposed preprocessing steps cannot clean up Quotenank entirely and a portion of faulty and falsely attributed quotatinos will reamin in the dataset.

 ## References
 [1] Timoté Vaucher, Andreas Spitz, Michele Catasta, and Robert West.
 “Quotebank: A Corpus of Quotations from a Decade of News”.
 In Proceedings of the 14th ACM International Conference on Web Search and Data Mining.
 2021.